 Q: How do I know if these groups are any good?

 A: All of our groups have a demonstrated track record in their community.
 Many of our grassroots organizations have been nationally recognized for their work.
 They are strongly recommended by Movement Voter Project, a national group that only supports highly effective grassroots organizations who pass their 3-stage vetting process, ensuring that they have a history of excellence, a sound financial plan, strong local leadership, and a current funding need.

 Q: How do I know if this site is secure?

 A: No donations are made on this site, and as a volunteer organization, we accept no contributions.
 Instead, donors contribute directly to the candidates/groups we support via a secure ActBlue page.

 Q: Are donations tax deductible?

 A: Our current beneficiaries are 501(c)(3) organizations engaged in non-partisan work.
 As such, all contributions are currently tax-deductible.
 Note that we intend to support partisan grassroots work in 2022.

 Q: Can I make a contribution by check?

 A: ActBlue accepts contributions by credit card, debit card, PayPal, and ApplePay, but not by check.
 However, if you would like to give via a donor-advised fund (DAF) or family foundation, we have options!
 Please contact us.

-Q: I am over 70 and obliged to take a minimum distribution from my 451 and 457 retirement accounts.
+Q: I am over 70 and obliged to take a minimum distribution from my IRA and 457 retirement accounts.
 In the past, I've paid state and federal income taxes on those distributions.
-If I want to donate the minimum distributions to the 501(c)(3)s supported by WtW, is there a way for me to avoid taxes (and thus save money and/or maximize my contribution)?
+If I want to donate funds from those accounts to the 501(c)(3)s supported by WtW, is there a way for me to avoid tax liability on the distribution (and thus save money and/or maximize my contribution)?